CSDDD software: what companies actually need and what most get wrong

 Regulatory intelligence

-Before anything else, someone in your organisation needs to understand what CSDDD actually requires: what counts as an adverse impact, which business partners fall within scope, what the phase-in schedule means for your application date, and how Omnibus I may or may not change those obligations.
+Before anything else, someone in your organisation needs to understand what CSDDD actually requires: what counts as an adverse impact, which business partners fall within scope, what the application date means for your situation, and what Omnibus I changed.

 Verdandi is built specifically for this problem.
-It allows compliance teams and legal advisers to ask plain-language questions about CSDDD scope, obligations, and timelines and receive answers sourced directly from the current legislative text, including updated corpus for Omnibus I proposals.
+It allows compliance teams and legal advisers to ask plain-language questions about CSDDD scope, obligations, and timelines and receive answers sourced directly from the current legislative text, including the Omnibus I amendments.
 It is not a process management tool.
 It does not track supplier responses or generate audit reports.
 Its function is to ensure that the people making compliance decisions understand what the law says before they design processes or select software to manage those processes.

 EUR-Lex remains the authoritative source for the legislative text itself.
-Broad regulatory monitoring platforms such as Wolters Kluwer and LexisNexis track legislative developments across multiple frameworks, including CSDDD amendments as they progress through the EU legislative process.
+Broad regulatory monitoring platforms such as Wolters Kluwer and LexisNexis track legislative developments across multiple frameworks, including CSDDD as it continues to be implemented at member state level.
 These are useful for organisations that need multi-regulation monitoring across a large compliance portfolio, though they tend to be expensive relative to the depth of CSDDD-specific insight they provide.

 Supply chain mapping